Melephas/gRogue/README.md

 ### Compiling
 The game can be compiled by simply typing:

-`make build`

-When recompiling you should instead use the command:

 `make`

 To remove the executables and build files you can use the following: